 When you use a dull blade, you increase the risks of getting razor burn, bumps, and even damaging your skin overall.
 You will suffer from irritated skin that will feel like a nightmare until your next shave once your skin heals.

 You do not need to wait to shave to know if your blades' are dull.
 Instead, check its sharpness beforehand.
 You can do a fingernail test, an arm hair test, or a hair strand test to see how sharp they are.
 When your razor moves smoothly and doesn't scratch your nail, drags across your arm before shaving the hair, and the hair stays intact even though it's touching the edge of the blade, then you need to sharpen or replace your razor blade.6

 Not only that, but if debris from shaving soap fills up your razors, you can imagine what kind of nasty bacteria will penetrate the micro-abrasions on your skin.
 So, it would be best to replace your razor accordingly or get a long-lasting razor instead of gambling on your skin’s health.

 But guess what?
 You can have a reliable razor that will even outlive you.
 Instead of figuring out how often you should change your razor blades and what you need to do to make your razor blades last, you can get a straight razor instead.

 Nonetheless, a straight razor is more cost-effective over disposable razors in the long run, primarily if you invest in the right shaving essentials.
+They are also more eco-friendly as you can't bring disposable razors straight to a recycling facility.
 You can get a straight razor and the other tools you need to make your blade last here at Naked Armor.
 Check out the products below, and remember to Add to Cart.